 Most builders indicated that they continue to experience upward pressure on materials prices.
 Builders’ reports ranged widely when we asked them to specify the materials experiencing the greatest pricing pressure, and their responses included concrete, drywall/sheetrock, and lumber.
 These reports are fairly consistent with year-over-year changes in the Engineering News Record’s cost indices: on a year-earlier basis, concrete prices are up 3–4 percent, drywall/sheetrock products are up 10 percent, and lumber products are up 7–9 percent.

 Builders also continued to report upward pressure on labor costs and that they are having a tougher time filling positions compared to a year earlier.
 In addition to asking about builders’ difficulty filling positions, we posed a special question about labor shortages.
 Two-thirds of builders indicated that they were experiencing a labor shortage.
 Reports about the trades most affected by these shortages were also fairly wide-ranging, but there seemed to be a fair amount of consensus around the idea that framers, masons, carpenters, and drywall installers were the hardest tradespeople to come by on job sites.
 These results are fairly consistent with report released by the National Association of Home Builders earlier this year.

 To explore these results in more detail, or to view other results that were not discussed in this post, please see our Construction and Real Estate Survey results.

-Note: The latest poll results reflect activity in July 2014 and are based on responses from 44 residential brokers and 16 homebuilders and were collected August 4–13.
-If you would like to participate in this poll, please consider signing up.
+Note: The latest poll results, which reflect activity in September 2014, are based on responses from 40 residential brokers and 25 homebuilders and were collected October 6–15.
+Please sign up if you would like to participate in this poll.